apache/nifi/minifi-docs/src/main/markdown/System_Admin_Guide.md

 name                                | The name of what this process group will do. id                                  | The id of this process group.
 This needs to be set to a unique filesystem-friendly value (regex: [A-Za-z0-9_-]+)
 Processors                          | The processors contained in this Process Group.
-(Defined above) Remote Processing Groups            | The remote processing groups contained in this Process Group.
+(Defined above) Remote Process Groups               | The remote process groups contained in this Process Group.
 (Defined below) Connections                         | The connections contained in this Process Group.
 (Defined below) Input Ports                         | The input ports contained in this Process Group.
 (Defined below) Output Ports                        | The output ports contained in this Process Group.
 (Defined below)